AdobeDocs/adobeio-console/faq.md

 ### What can I do with the Project Firefly template?

-The Project Firefly template provides all  ofthe developer tools you need to build Single Page Applications with Adobe's UI toolkit, create microservices, and orchestrate APIs in Adobe Experience Cloud.
+The Project Firefly template provides all of the developer tools you need to build Single Page Applications with Adobe's UI toolkit, create microservices, and orchestrate APIs in Adobe Experience Cloud.
 Collaborate with your team in dedicated workspaces and deploy to your organization seamlessly.
 Project Firefly apps need to be approved by your organization's administrators before they can be published.

 For more information, please see the [Project Firefly documentation](https://www.adobe.io/apis/experienceplatform/project-firefly/).